cocomatias/athena-db/README.md

 - **Data Segmentation**: Efficiently stores data in chunks, each paired with a GPT model to optimize token usage.
 - **Dynamic Summarization**: Automatically updates data summaries in chunks, ensuring that the system remains up-to-date with the latest information 🔍.
 - **Scalable Querying**: Utilizes a hierarchical system of question assigners to manage and retrieve data, scaling to accommodate an ever-growing dataset 📈.
+- **Token Tracking**: Includes a 'tokens' column for DataChunks and Data tables to monitor and manage token allocation effectively 📊.

+## Feature Improvements 📈

 - **Vectorized Caching**: Implements a vectorized caching system to enhance response times by referencing past queries with high similarity 💨.
-- **Token Tracking**: Includes a 'tokens' column for DataChunks and Data tables to monitor and manage token allocation effectively 📊.

 ## Philosophy 🤔